Bagan: The Ultimate Travel Guide to the City of Temples

 Tip: If you turn the left in front of the Payathonzu, after a few meters you should see a small pagoda that also has very pretty murals.
 And you can take pictures there, so we’ve just posted a photo from that pagoda for you instead.

 Nyaung U also has a pagoda within its town limits and it’s definitely one of the highlights of Bagan: the Shwezigon Pagoda.

 It’s completely covered in gold and richly ornamented.
 When we visited, the tip was surrounded by scaffolding, but that didn’t make the pagoda any less impressive.

-If you see a cluster of people staring at the ground, grab your camera and get over there, stat.
+Our tip: If you see a cluster of people staring at the ground, grab your camera and get over there, stat.
 They’ve probably spotted a small puddle reflecting the tip of the pagoda.
 That’ll definitely make for a great picture!

 Sunrise and sunset spots in Bagan

 No matter who you ask which is the best temple to watch the sunrise or sunset in Bagan, their first answer will always be: Shwesandaw!

 You can climb the Shwesandaw Pagoda via the steep flight of stairs on the outside, and the three platforms leading around the pagoda provide a great view in all directions.